microsoft/FluidFramework/BREAKING.md

 ### Remove deprecated experimental get-container package

 The @fluid-experimental/get-container package was deprecated in version 0.39 and has now been removed.

+### test-drivers and test-pairwise-generator packages no longer published

+These packages were previously published as `@fluidframework/test-drivers` and `@fluidframework/test-pairwise-generator`.
+These have been moved to the `@fluid-internal` scope and are no longer published.

 # 2.0.0-internal.2.4.0